 Current situation in Syria

-Museums in Syria are also a cause for concern.
-Most of the damage to museums has occurred in the north-western region of the country, where there have been incidences of looting of valuable cultural property.
-Many works of art are currently unaccounted for.
+A number of sources report that numerous archaeological sites in Syria are being systematically targeted for clandestine excavations by well-organized and often armed groups, not all originating from Syria.
+Museums in Syria are also a cause for concern, and there have been many incidences of looting of valuable cultural property.
 A large number of museums have also had their infrastructure damaged as a result of being caught in the middle of armed conflict.

 A national campaign under the banner “Save Syria’s History” was launched to raise awareness on the current looting of museums and illegal excavation of archaeological sites.
 It also serves to remind all Syrian people of the importance of protecting their rich cultural heritage for the benefit of future generations.